 Though we often think of guardianship as the ultimate protection against, and response to, maltreatment of vulnerable adults, the reality is that this could be a false sense of security.
-In fact, even well -intended decisions by a guardian to reduce risk or respond to problem behaviors can lead to another form of maltreatment: that of comes varying from study to study.
-Using a pretest-posttest design, overly protective measures that significantly reduce the person's sense of self and quality of life and lead to unnecessary restrictions.
+In fact, even well -intended decisions by a guardian to reduce risk or respond to problem behaviors can lead to another form of maltreatment: that of sense of self and quality of life and lead to unnecessary restrictions.
 Using real-life examples, this session will discuss the competing values of safety and happiness and how sometimes, engaging in measures to promote safety removes the person's voice, their sense of purpose and life-satisfaction, unintentionally harming the people we are trying to protect.

-Based Tools into the APS Investigation (Part 1)
+706 - Geriatrics, Financial Exploitation and Implementing Evidence Based Tools into the APS Investigation (Part 1)